WizUI/WuiView/README.md

-#WUIView
+#WuiView

 ## What it is

 This functions is basically an HTML div, but allows for the created, opening, opened, closing and closed events.
 On each of these events, the game programmer can perform logic related to loading data, binding other events, animation or other game events.
-Inherits from WUIDom.
+Inherits from [WuiDom](https://github.com/Wizcorp/wui-Dom).

-## Using the WUIView component
+## Using the WuiView component

-A WUIView often contains other WUIDom and WUI elements, and is usually a container element, used for display, hide and show logic.
-It can interact with NavTree to enable smooth navigation on single page applications.
+A WUIView often contains other WuiDom and WUI elements, and is usually a container element, used for display, hide and show logic.
+It can interact with [NavTree](https://github.com/Wizcorp/NavTree) to enable smooth navigation on a single page  applications.

 ## Methods

 ### create

 The create method is called when a view is being created.
-This method is called by NavTree when a WUIView is registered.
+This method is called by NavTree when a WuiView is registered.
 It includes optional parameters, specified during the item registration process.

 Calling the method: